mohit121188/DSA-through-C/README.md

                  <br> (1) it takes a text(multiple lines string) as input from the user dynamically
                  <br> (2) reverse the text and retrieve it in a char array and print it
                  <br> (3) again reverse the text and retrieve the original text in a char array and print it
-                 <br><b>Note:</b> there should not be any limit on the length of the text from the programmer side, only contraint on the length of the text can be
-                 <br>from OS side depending on the RAM of computer, check sample output in Program 3.c file inside the subfolder SINGLY LINKED LIST.
+                 <br><b>Note:</b> there should not be any limit on the length of the text from the programmer side, only contraint on the length of the text can be from OS                         side depending on the RAM of computer, check sample output in Program 3.c file inside the subfolder SINGLY LINKED LIST.